Rogelio Funes Mori: Mexico

 Early in 2019, Funes Mori inquired FIFA about the possibility to play for Mexico, but was deemed ineligible.
 In 2020, following a change of rules regarding naturalized players by FIFA, he was deemed eligible to play for Mexico and restated his interest.
 On 14 June 2021, Funes Mori was granted his Mexican citizenship making him eligible to play for Mexico.

 On 3 July 2021, he earned his first cap with the senior national team under manager Gerardo Martino in a friendly match against Nigeria, scoring on his debut in the team's 4–0 victory.

 Funes Mori participated at the 2021 Gold Cup, scoring a total of 3 times.
 Mexico finished runner-up after losing the final to the United States 0–1.

 In October 2022, Funes Mori was named in Mexico's preliminary 31-man squad for the 2022 FIFA World Cup, and in November, he was ultimately included in the final 26-man roster.

 Personal life

-Funes Mori is married to Jorgelina who is the sister of former FC Dallas midfielder Mauro Díaz.
-His twin brother, Ramiro, is also a footballer and plays for Liga MX club Cruz Azul as a defender and played for the Argentina national team at two Copa América tournaments.
+Funes Mori is married to Jorgelina, who is the sister of former FC Dallas midfielder Mauro Díaz.
+His twin brother, Ramiro, is also a footballer and represented the Argentina national team at two Copa América tournaments.